-Emergency parachutes are not installed on aircraft as a component, except when they are a part of the type design.
-As a consequence, emergency parachutes are not subject to the continuing airworthiness / maintenance requirements of Commission Regulation (EU) No 1321/2014 (in particular its Part M and Part ML), except when they are a part of the type design.
+Emergency parachutes are not installed on aircraft as a component.
+As a consequence, emergency parachutes are not subject to the continuing airworthiness / maintenance requirements of Commission Regulation (EU) No 1321/2014 (in particular its Part M and Part ML).

 The owner of the emergency parachute is responsible for keeping the emergency parachute in a proper condition in accordance with the approved instructions published by the manufacturer.
 In particular: